mdpoleto/tupa/README.md

 * If using COORDINATE mode, make sure your trajectory has no translations and rotations.
 Our code does not account for rotations and translations.

-## TUPÃ PyMOL Plugin (pyTUPÃ)
+## TUPÃ PyMOL Plugin (pyTUPÃmol)

 <img src="https://github.com/mdpoleto/tupa/blob/main/Figures/pyTUPÃ_example.png" width="680">

-**pyTUPÃ** is a PyMOL plugin to plot electric field vectors alongside other molecules.
+**pyTUPÃmol** is a PyMOL plugin to plot electric field vectors alongside other molecules.
 By definition, an arrow CGO object is created starting at a given coordinate [X,Y,Z] and has the size of the magnitude of the provided electric field.

 Our plugin has 3 functions that can be called via command line within PyMOL: